2023 – 2024, "Sustainable Finance", Researcher

 Student loans: In my Ph.D. thesis, I modeled income-contingent student loan systems.
 At the same time, I was involved in the design and implementation of the Hungarian student loan system.
 Later, as a researcher at the Collegium Budapest Institute for Advanced Studies, my research topic was the optimal control of the Hungarian student loan system.
 I advised the Bulgarian and Albanian governments on the design of their national student loan systems.
 Then, as a senior researcher, I participated in two European-level projects on student lending.
 In the CEDEFOP project, I researched the possibilities of extending student loans to vocational education and lifelong learning by reviewing and evaluating existing systems.
 In the framework of a research project initiated by The European Commission and led by Professor Nicholas Barr of the London School of Economics, we worked on the design of a new European-level student loan scheme for internationally mobile students.
 This research formed the basis for the Erasmus+ program, which was launched in 2015.
 The findings of our research were published in (Berlinger, 2009) and several policy papers.

 In 2018, inconsistent interest rate policies allowed Hungarian students to arbitrage with student loans.
-We are just about to finalize a paper titled “Student loan arbitrage: The behavior of finance students” where we investigate why finance students do not take advantage of this massive arbitrage opportunity.
+We are just about to finalize a paper titled “Unexplored opportunities: The case of finance students with student loan arbitrage” where we investigate why finance students do not take advantage of this massive arbitrage opportunity.
 I also work on my paper titled “A joint model of student loan and pension savings” in which I propose a model to make student loan and pension systems more sustainable.

 Mortgage markets: Hungary was hit hard by the 2008 financial crisis due to its large stock of FX-denominated mortgages.
 We proposed to extend the income-contingent repayment scheme (introduced first in student lending) to non-paying FX mortgages (Berlinger and Walter, 2015).
 In line with this idea, we made several media appearances (FinLab blog, radio interviews, etc.) and were invited to a discussion by the Central Bank of Hungary.
 In the following research project, we investigated why unhedged households tend to choose so risky products such as FX or adjustable-rate loans and proposed regulatory changes to avoid this (Berlinger, 2019; Banai, Berlinger, and Dömötör, 2021).
 In a recent paper, we examined the role of psychological factors in financial decisions (Berlinger, Kiss, and Khayouti, 2022).
 In the framework of a 3-year research grant from the Ministry of Human Resources (“Financial and public services”, 2018-2021), we conducted a survey in a disadvantaged region on the effects of overdue debts on employment, bank account, and physical and mental health of the family members of the borrowers (Berlinger, Dobránszky-Bartus, and Molnár, 2021).
-Based on our findings, we published a paper titled “Modern pillories: Overdue debts of the poor” in which we derive both the private and the socially optimal debt relief programs and formulate policy recommendations to enhance financial inclusion.
+Based on our findings, we published a paper titled “Modern pillories: Overdue debts of the poor” in which we derive both the private and the socially optimal debt relief programs and formulate policy recommendations to enhance financial inclusion (Berlinger, Bihary, Dobránszky-Bartus, and Molnár, 2023).
+Continuing this research line, we work on a paper titled "Empirical Laffer-curve of household debts and the optimal debt relief".

 3. Systemic risk